 The Company has incurred the minimum property expenditures (\$3,000,000) required under the option agreement.
+The Company has now vested 100% ownership in the Alamos (Quintera) property.

 On January 25, 2019, the Company entered into a purchase and sale agreement with Gold79 Mines Ltd. (formerly Aura Resources Inc) and its wholly owned subsidiary, Aura Resources Mexico, S.A. de C.V. (collectively, "Gold79") to purchase an 80% interest in Gold79's Taviche project located in Oaxaca State in Mexico (the "Aura Purchase Agreement").
 In consideration, the Company issued 100,000 common shares (valued at \$40,000) upon closing of the transaction and will issue an additional 100,000 common shares upon community approval of a drill program.
-Gold79 has also granted to the Company an exclusive option to acquire the remaining 20% of the Taviche project for a total purchase price of \$1,000,000 (Note 11).
-The Taviche project is subject to an aggregate 2.5% NSR.
+Gold79 has also granted to the Company an exclusive option to acquire the remaining 20% of the Taviche project for a total purchase price of \$1,000,000.
+During the six months ended October 31, 2022, the Company exercised its option to acquire the remaining 20% of the Taviche project from Gold79 for a total purchase price of \$1,000,000 (paid).
+Concurrently, the Company entered into a settlement agreement with Gold79 pursuant to which Gold79 will pay \$800,000 (received) to the Company for a full and final release regarding any claims associated with the Taviche project.